Wall-crossing from Lagrangian Cobordisms: Cobordisms and mutations

+We will simplify our notation substantially by restricting to the setting where $L=T^2$.
 The Floer cochain complex of $K_{\mu_D}$ is dependent on the data of a Morse function.
 By picking an appropriate Morse function, we can simplify the later discussion. \begin{notation} In this section, let $L^-=L, L^+=\mu_D(L)$. $K_{\mu_D}$ is constructed from $L^-$ by attachment of a 1 cell and a 0 cell.
 However, there is a slightly more symmetric treatment to $K_{\mu_D}$.
-Consider an intermediate Lagrangian $L^0$, which is obtained by performing antisurgery on $L^-$.
-Both $L^-$ and $L^+$ may be obtained from $L^0$ via attachment of a 1-cell. \end{notation} Consider a Morse-Bott function $\tilde h: K_{\mu_D}\to \RR$ which has a minimum along $L^0$, maximums at the ends $L^\pm$ and two index 2 critical points corresponding to the attached 1-cells.
-See, for instance, \cref{fig:Morsebottcobordism} for an example when $L=T^2$.
+Consider an intermediate Lagrangian $L^0$, which is obtained by performing anti-surgery on $L^-$.
+This is an immersed Lagrangian 2-sphere.
+Both $L^-$ and $L^+$ may be obtained from $L^0$ via attachment of a 1-cell.
+By abuse of notation, we will also use $L^-, L^+$ and $L^0$ to refer to the submanifolds of $K_{\mu_D}$ which (upon inclusion into $X\times \CC$ and projection to $X$) correspond to the slices $L^-, L^+$ and $L^0$. \end{notation}